Putting Our Knowledge And Experience To Work

 Wrongful or negligent diagnosis claims are distinct from failure to diagnose or delayed diagnosis claims because they refer to the incorrect identification of a medical disease rather than delaying one or not making one at all.
 However, these claims are similar in the fact that a negligent diagnosis can still lead to significant health problems and even death.
 Most wrongful diagnosis claims come from doctors who diagnose a patient with a disease that is non-existent, base a diagnosis on a false negative, or underplay a patient’s symptoms.

 An example of a wrongful or negligent diagnosis may be a doctor concluding that a nursing mother with inflammation of the breast tissue is suffering from mastitis rather than the true cause, which is breast cancer.
-Not only can the mother suffer adverse effects from the unneeded antibiotics that the doctor may prescribe to her, but the delay in cancer treatment can worsen the condition significantly.
+Not only can the mother suffer adverse effects from the unneeded antibiotics that the doctor may prescribe to her, but the misdiagnosed cancer can lead to a delay in cancer treatment which in turn can worsen the condition significantly.

 Failure to Diagnose Malpractice

 Failure to diagnose and delayed diagnosis occur when a doctor fails to diagnose a patient’s medical condition or otherwise unnecessarily delays a diagnosis.
 These claims typically result in the patient developing more significant health problems as a result of the doctor’s failure to address the patient’s illness in a timely manner.
 This can prove as equally devastating as a misdiagnosis, as a delayed or undiagnosed condition can deprive the patient of early identification and potentially life-saving treatment.

 For example, if a doctor fails to diagnose an early stage of cancer, the delay may cause the severity of cancer to increase, resulting in a higher stage with a much less likely chance of treatment or survival.